Replace and Upgrade Electrical Outlets

 The history of household electricity begins with Thomas Edison and the lightbulb late in the 19th century.
 But Edison’s use of direct current was replaced by the more efficient alternating current (AC) of Nikola Tesla.
 Early electrical plugs utilized the light socket itself, but by 1928 Phillip Labre had developed a safer, separate 3-prong plug using a ground wire.

 Early wiring utilized a 120-volt circuit at 60Hz.
 By the 1950s, it had become the accepted standard in the US, as many thousands of electrical devices were already manufactured to use it.
-Other outlets were developed for powering 220-volt high-energy appliances such as stoves and clothes dryers.
+Other electrical outlets were developed for powering 220-volt high-energy appliances such as stoves and clothes dryers.

-The same circuits and outlets are still used today for many everyday electrical needs.
+The same circuits and electrical outlets are still used today for many everyday electrical needs.
 The National Electric Code was established for the US as early as 1897 but doesn’t represent any federal laws.Replacing Your Outlets.

 Warning Signs of Outdated Receptacles